mpa139/allanlab/_pages/slcn.md

 ## What is SLCN?
 SLCN (Surface Learning for Clinical Neuroimaging) is a new MICCAI workshop aimed at promoting the development of deep learning methods suitable for cortical surface data.
-This year, participants are tasked with predicting developmental phenotypes (gestational age at birth and cognitive scores) from cortical surface data acquired as part of the [Developing Human Connectome Project](http://www.developingconnectome.org/).
+This year, participants are tasked with predicting developmental phenotypes (gestational age at birth and cognitive score) from cortical surface data acquired as part of the [Developing Human Connectome Project](http://www.developingconnectome.org/).

 > **This page will be updated regularly to provide information on the submission instructions and evaluation phases.
-Please, check instructions and email us at slcn.challenge@gmail.com for any questions.**
+Please, check instructions and email us at slcn.challenge@gmail.com for any question.**

 <style>
 blockquote {